entwistletori/Mech105_Algorithms/falsePosition/ReadMe.md

-# estimates the root of a given function
+# Estimates the Root of a Given Function
 Inputs:
 * func - the function being evaluated
 * xl - the lower guess